Introduction

 Get Account by SID

-request returns an account, targeted by secure ID.
+Returns an account, targeted by secure ID

 curl -X GET \